St. George Illawarra Dragons: Parramatta Eels

-The St. George Illawarra Dragons and Parramatta Eels rivalry stretched back to 1977 when the St. George Dragons and Parramatta played out the first ever drawn Grand Final result.
-Parramatta, seeking their first minor premiership after they finished the season on the top of the ladder at the end of the regular season, were beaten 22-0 in the Grand Final Rematch by St. George, who won their first Grand Final since 1966.
+The St. George Illawarra Dragons and Parramatta Eels had a competitive rivalry that stretched back to 1977, when the St. George Dragons and Parramatta played out the first ever drawn Grand Final result.
+Parramatta, seeking their first minor premiership after they finished the season on the top of the ladder at the end of the regular season, were beaten 22–0 in the Grand Final Rematch by St. George, who won their first Grand Final since 1966.

 There were many controversial matches between St. George Illawarra and Parramatta.
-Firstly, in Round 18 2005, Parramatta won 40-14 in a match which saw Trent Barrett and PJ Marsh trade blows after Marsh’s crude charge-down attempt at Barrett, sparking an all-in brawl whitest, Parramatta's Wade McKinnon sprinted to score a match-turning 80 metre try.
+Firstly, in round 18 of the 2005 NRL season, Parramatta won 40–14 in a match which saw Trent Barrett and PJ Marsh trade blows after Marsh's crude charge-down attempt at Barrett, sparking an all-in brawl whilst Parramatta's Wade McKinnon sprinted to score a match-turning 80 metre try.

-A less memorable match saw no points scored between the two teams in Round 13 2006 in the first 70 minutes of play before Parramatta slotted a field goal with nine minutes remaining, before the Dragons struck back with two one-pointers to take a 2-1 lead.
-St. George Illawarra then scored a try through Matt Cooper with mere seconds remaining on the clock to claim an 8-1 victory.
+A less memorable match saw no points scored between the two teams in round 13 2006 in the first 70 minutes of play before Parramatta slotted a field goal with nine minutes remaining, before St. George Illawarra struck back with two one-pointers to take a 2–1 lead.
+St. George Illawarra then scored a try through Matt Cooper with mere seconds remaining to claim an 8–1 victory.

-In the 2009 NRL Finals Series, St. George Illawarra finished as the Minor Premiership and faced the Parramatta Eels who finished 8th on the ladder, A week earlier at the same venue, St. George Illawarra had defeated Parramatta 37-0 but in the finals game, Parramatta won 25-12 with Parramatta player Jarryd Hayne scoring a brilliant solo try.
-As of the 2021 NRL season, this has been the last time where St. George Illawarra and Parramatta have met in a finals series.
+In the 2009 NRL finals series, St. George Illawarra finished as the Minor Premiership and faced the Parramatta Eels who finished 8th on the ladder.
+A week earlier at the same venue, St. George Illawarra had defeated Parramatta 37–0 but in the finals game, Parramatta won 25–12 with Parramatta player Jarryd Hayne scoring a brilliant solo try.
+As of the 2023 NRL season, this has been the last time where St. George Illawarra and Parramatta have met in a finals series.